Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Approach

-Transferable adversarial examples are fundamentally related to epistemic uncertainty (or knowledge uncertainty).
-Traditionally, it captures the ignorance about the ``true" model used to generate the data.
-Here it represents our ignorance about the target model.
-In both cases, this uncertainty decreases with an increasing amount of data.
-While previous research \cite{Liu2017DelvingAttacks,Li2018LearningNetworks,Xie2019} has related diversity with transferability, our work differs in that we do not seek to enrich the space of hypotheses but ``to reflect a statistical inability to distinguish the hypothesis based on limited data".
-This is the same conceptual difference between Ensembling and Bayesian model averaging \cite{MinkaThomasP.2002BayesianCombination}.

-As previously stated, usually in adversarial learning, transferable adversarial examples are optimized against one surrogate model.
-This is similar to solving problem (\ref{eq:delta-star}) in a deterministic way by approximating the expectation of the predictive posterior with a ``plug-in'' estimation of the parameters, $\hat \theta_\text{MAP}$ the maximum a posteriori probability (MAP) estimate: $\delta^* \approx \delta_{\hat \theta_\text{MAP}}$.
-To avoid overfitting to the surrogate model, random transformations of inputs or prediction functions were developed in the literature (see related work section).
+Usually in adversarial machine learning, transferable adversarial examples are optimized against one surrogate model.
+This is similar to solving problem (\ref{eq:delta-star}) deterministically by approximating the expectation of the posterior predictive with a ``plug-in'' estimation of the parameters, $\hat \theta_\text{MAP}$ the maximum a posteriori probability (MAP) estimate: $\delta^* \approx \delta_{\hat \theta_\text{MAP}}$.
+To avoid overfitting to the surrogate model, random transformations of inputs or prediction functions were developed in the literature (see \cref{sec:related}).

 A fundamental issue is that the closed form of the posterior predictive distribution is intractable for DNNs.
-Our contribution lies in \textit{approximately sampling from the posterior distribution to build a surrogate in black-box adversarial attacks}.
-We replace the crude MAP approximation of the predictive posterior distribution with a more accurate one to generate transferable adversarial examples.
-Therefore, we focus on the training phase by considering the methods and the computational costs of obtaining the surrogate model, whereas most previous work searches to optimize adversarial examples crafting at the time of the attack (``test time'').
+Our contribution lies in \textit{sampling from the posterior distribution to build a surrogate in black-box adversarial attacks}.
+We replace the crude MAP approximation of the posterior predictive distribution with a more accurate one to generate transferable adversarial examples.
+Therefore, we focus on the training phase by considering the methods and the computational costs of obtaining the surrogate model, whereas most previous work searches to optimize adversarial examples crafting at the time of the attack (``test-time'').

 \textbf{SG-MCMC \& cSGLD.} In practice, we perform Bayesian model averaging using samples obtained from Stochastic Gradient-Markov Chain Monte Carlo (SG-MCMC).
-SG-MCMC is a family of optimization techniques, inaugurated by SGLD \cite{Welling2011a}, that combines Stochastic Gradient Descent (SGD) with MCMC.
-By adding noise during training, it allows us to sample approximately from the posterior distribution of parameters.
-Our method aims to solve the following optimization problem:
+SG-MCMC is a family of approximate Bayesian inference techniques, inaugurated by SGLD \citep{Welling2011a}, that combines SGD with MCMC.
+Adding noise during training allows to sample from the posterior distribution of parameters.
+The empirical distribution of the samples approximates the posterior.
+Then, our method aims to solve the following optimization problem: